Blog

 1 Introduction

-Clinical trials are an essential part of medical device law to ensure the safety and performance of medical devices.
+Clinical trials are an essential component of medical device law, ensuring the safety and performance of medical devices.
 ISO 14155 specifies the requirements for conducting these clinical trials.
-In this article we want to first take a closer look at the role of the auditor and then at the important role of the sponsor and identify their respective tasks and responsibilities.
+In this article, we will first examine the role of the investigator and then focus on the crucial role of the sponsor, outlining their respective tasks and responsibilities.

-This article will bring to light what effects the responsible role of the sponsor has and what needs to be taken into account here - ideally before it starts at the test center.
+This article will shed light on the impact of the sponsor's responsible role and what needs to be considered – ideally even before things get underway at the testing center.

-An investigator works in a testing center as part of the clinical trial.
-The principal investigator appoints this person, although the appointment should be made in coordination with the sponsor.
-This is crucial because the sponsor must inform the ethics committee about the examiners and their qualifications when applying for the ethical review.
+An investigator works at a study site as part of a clinical trial.
+The principal investigator appoints the investigator, and this appointment should be made in consultation with the sponsor.
+This is crucial because the sponsor must inform the ethics committee of the investigators and their qualifications when applying for ethical review.

 2.2 Tasks of the examiner

-The role of the investigator in clinical trials according to ISO 14155 is of central importance and is clearly defined by the standard and the Medical Devices Law (MPDG).
-Both direct and indirect requirements are placed on the investigator to ensure the quality, integrity and safety of the clinical trials.
-Some of the specific duties and responsibilities of the auditor are:
+The role of the investigator in clinical trials according to ISO 14155 is of central importance and is clearly defined by the standard and the German Medical Devices Act (MPDG).
+Both direct and indirect requirements are placed on the investigator to ensure the quality, integrity, and safety of the clinical trials.
+Some of the investigator's specific tasks and responsibilities include:

-1. Perform trial-related clinical procedures and make key trial-related clinical and medical treatment decisions.
+1. Conducting exam-related clinical procedures and making important exam-relevant clinical and medical treatment decisions.

-2. Ensuring that the clinical trial is carried out in accordance with the trial plan (according to Section 62 Paragraph 1 No. 1 MPDG).
+2. Ensuring that the clinical trial is carried out in accordance with the study protocol (pursuant to Section 62 Paragraph 1 No. 1 MPDG).

-3. If the examiner is a doctor or dentist, he must carry out the information and obtain the consent of the test participant (according to Section 28 Para.
-2 MPDG).
+3. If the examiner is a physician or dentist, he must provide information and obtain the consent of the examinee (in accordance with Section 28 Paragraph 2 MPDG).

-4. Participate in investigator meetings organized by the sponsor.
+4. Participation in examiner meetings organized by the sponsor.

-5. Ensuring the accuracy, attribution, completeness, readability and timeliness of the source data as well as the data submitted to the sponsor in the CRFs (Case Report Forms) and all required reports.
+5. Ensuring the accuracy, attribution, completeness, legibility and timeliness of the source data as well as the data transmitted to the sponsor in the CRFs (Case Report Forms) and all required reports.

-6. For subjects who discontinue study participation, request permission to collect follow-up data about their condition or illness.
+6. For study participants who complete their participation, request permission to collect follow-up data on their condition or illness.

-7. Assessment of adverse events (AEs), particularly in terms of severity and relationship to the investigational product.
+7. Evaluation of adverse events (AEs), particularly with regard to severity and relationship to the test product.

-8. In the event of circumstances that may affect the safety of test participants, users or third parties, all necessary safety measures must be taken immediately to avert direct or indirect danger (according to Section 66 Para.
-1 MPDG).
+8. In the event of circumstances that could compromise the safety of test participants, users or third parties, all necessary safety measures must be taken immediately to avert any immediate or indirect danger (in accordance with Section 66 Paragraph 1 MPDG).

-9. If there is only one examiner in the testing center, he or she automatically takes over the tasks of the main examiner.
+9. If there is only one inspector at the testing facility, this inspector automatically takes over the duties of the chief inspector.

-The investigator's responsibilities are extensive and varied, with each step contributing to ensuring the safety of patients and the integrity of the clinical trial.
-It is therefore essential that auditors are comprehensively trained and know and understand all relevant regulations and requirements.
+The investigator's responsibilities are extensive and multifaceted, with each step contributing to ensuring patient safety and the integrity of the clinical trial.
+It is therefore essential that investigators are comprehensively trained and know and understand all relevant regulations and requirements.

 2.3 Independence of the auditor

-It is crucial that the auditor is independent.
-It must neither be influenced by the sponsor nor influence other people or institutions involved in the examination.
+It is of central importance that the auditor is independent.
+They must not be influenced by the sponsor or by other persons or institutions involved in the audit.

-The investigator should receive all necessary information from the sponsor to ensure consistent assessment and documentation of the findings obtained during the trial.
+The investigator should receive all necessary information from the sponsor to ensure a consistent evaluation and documentation of the findings obtained during the investigation.

 3. Role of the sponsor

-The sponsor is responsible for initiating, managing and financing the clinical trial.
-He must be based in the European Union or appoint a legal representative based in the EU.
-This representative assumes responsibility for compliance with the sponsor's obligations and is the contact person for the authorities and the ethics committee.
+The sponsor is responsible for initiating, managing, and financing the clinical trial.
+They must be based in the European Union or appoint a legal representative based in the EU.
+This representative is responsible for ensuring the sponsor's compliance with their obligations and serves as the point of contact for regulatory authorities and the ethics committee.

 ISO 14155 defines a variety of tasks for the sponsor, including:

-• Planning and preparation of the clinical trial: This includes, among other things, determining the needs for the clinical trial, risk management, concept development and selection of clinical staff.
+• Planning and preparation of the clinical trial: This includes, among other things, determining the need for the clinical trial, risk management, concept development and selection of clinical staff.

-• Conducting the clinical trial: This includes ensuring compliance with the trial plan, monitoring, data quality and the protection of personal data.
+• Conducting the clinical trial: This includes ensuring compliance with the study protocol, monitoring, data quality and the protection of personal data.

-• Safety assessment: The sponsor must record, assess and document all adverse events.
+• Safety assessment: The sponsor must record, assess, and document all undesirable events.

-• Termination of the clinical trial: This also includes communication with the authorities and, if necessary, interrupting or terminating the trial.
+• Termination of the clinical trial: This also includes communication with the authorities and, if necessary, the interruption or termination of the trial.

 The second point, the conduct of the clinical trial, plays a particularly crucial role here.
-To ensure this, the following measures should be taken into account:
+To ensure this, the following measures should be considered:

-In advance, before the start at the test center:
+Even before the start at the testing center:

-1. Selecting the right trial center: The trial center should have the necessary facilities and resources and, ideally, already have experience with clinical trials.
+1. Selecting the right trial site: The trial site should have the necessary facilities and resources and ideally already have experience with clinical trials.

-2. Training of the test center: The center should be informed about the current requirements and specifications as well as legal principles and should have received regular training in this regard.
+2. Training of the testing center: The center should be informed about the current requirements and specifications as well as legal foundations and should have received regular training in this regard.

-3. Verification of qualifications: Ensure that the investigator, or at least the principal investigator in a multi-assessor center, has current GCP-MDR training.
+3. Verification of qualifications: It should be ensured that the investigator, or at least the lead investigator in a center with multiple investigators, has current GCP-MDR training.

-4. Qualifications of the study team: The team carrying out the study, especially the study assistants (study nurses), should be properly qualified and trained.
-Regular training can help to keep knowledge up to date.
+4. Study team qualifications: The team conducting the study, especially the study nurses, should be properly qualified and trained.
+Regular continuing education can help keep their knowledge up to date.

-5. Preliminary Audits: Independent audits may be conducted prior to the start of the study to verify compliance with GCP guidelines.
+5. Preliminary audits: Independent audits can be carried out before the start of the study to verify compliance with GCP guidelines.

-6. Clear communication channels: Clear communication and reporting procedures should be established before the start of the study.
+6. Clear communication channels: Clear communication and reporting procedures should be established before the start of studies.

 During the study:

-1. Regular monitoring: During the conduct of the study, the study site should be monitored regularly to ensure that the study protocols are properly followed.
-This is done via monitoring, which is also stipulated in ISO 14155.
+1. Regular monitoring: During the study, the study site should be regularly monitored to ensure that the study protocols are properly followed.
+This is done through the monitoring process, which is also specified in ISO 14155.

-2. Internal Audits: The trial site may conduct internal audits to ensure compliance with study policies and procedures itself.
-But the sponsor can also carry out an on-site audit to ensure correct implementation.
+2. Internal audits: The study site may conduct internal audits to ensure compliance with study guidelines and procedures.
+The sponsor may also conduct an on-site audit to ensure proper conduct.

 3. Documentation requirements: All relevant documents should be recorded and archived correctly and promptly.

-4. Ongoing training: If there are changes in regulations or study protocol, the entire study team should be retrained.
+4. Ongoing training: If there are changes to the regulations or the study protocol, the entire study team should be retrained.

 According to the study:

-1. Close-out visit: After completion of the study, the final monitoring appointment is carried out in accordance with ISO 14155 to check compliance with all requirements and correct implementation on site.
+1. Close-out Visit: After completion of the study, the closing visit is carried out as part of the monitoring according to ISO 14155 to verify compliance with all requirements and the correct implementation on site.

 2. Feedback loop: Errors or problems that occurred during the study should be analyzed and integrated into future training and processes.

-Following these steps can ensure the proper conduct of clinical trials at a trial site.
+Following these steps can ensure the proper conduct of clinical trials at a trial center.

 4. Conclusion

-In summary, both the investigator and the sponsor play central roles in ISO 14155 clinical trials.
-Their respective roles and responsibilities are clearly defined to ensure the integrity and quality of clinical trials.
-It is of immense importance that both parties carry out their roles correctly and diligently to ensure the safety and effectiveness of medical devices for patients.
-Particularly in advance of a study, targeted preparation and planning can contribute a lot to its successful implementation.
-This includes, among other things, comprehensive training of the trial center to ensure that not only the investigator but the entire study team are trained in accordance with GCP-MDR.
-The early identification and qualification of study nurses and other key personnel in the study site can also make a decisive contribution to minimizing possible obstacles or delays during the study.
-In addition, a clear communication strategy between the sponsor and the test center should be established in advance in order to avoid misunderstandings and potential sources of error right from the start.
-Given the high demands and enormous responsibility that clinical trials entail, proactive, well-thought-out preparation is essential for success.
-It is the joint responsibility of the sponsor and auditor to ensure that all requirements and standards are not only met, but consistently implemented.
+In summary, both the investigator and the sponsor play central roles in clinical trials according to ISO 14155.
+Their respective tasks and responsibilities are clearly defined to ensure the integrity and quality of the clinical trials.
+It is of paramount importance that both parties perform their roles correctly and conscientiously to guarantee the safety and efficacy of medical devices for patients.
+Particularly in the lead-up to a study, targeted preparation and planning can significantly contribute to its successful execution.
+This includes, among other things, comprehensive training of the trial site to ensure that not only the investigator but the entire study team is trained in accordance with GCP-MDR.
+The early identification and qualification of study nurses and other key personnel at the trial site can also be crucial in minimizing potential obstacles or delays during the study.
+Furthermore, a clear communication strategy between the sponsor and the trial site should be established in advance to avoid misunderstandings and potential sources of error from the outset.
+Given the high demands and enormous responsibility that clinical trials entail, proactive and well-thought-out preparation is essential for success.
+It is the shared responsibility of the sponsor and the auditor to ensure that all requirements and standards are not only met, but consistently implemented.

 5. How we can help you